East Falls Church station: History

 The station was built as part of the final westward extension of the Orange Line to Vienna., a 9.1 mi stretch west of the Ballston–MU station.
 It opened on June 7, 1986, along with the West Falls Church, Dunn Loring, and Vienna stations.

 When the Silver Line began service on July 26, 2014, East Falls Church became the final transfer point before its split with the Orange Line.

 In May 2018, Metro announced an extensive renovation of platforms at 20 stations.
 The East Falls Church station platform was to have been be rebuilt starting in early 2021.
-However, due to low ridership caused by the 2020 coronavirus pandemic, platform reconstruction began one year early, along with other maintenance and repair projects on all stations to the west.
-This station was one of 19 WMATA stations closed due to the 2020 coronavirus pandemic.
+However, due to low ridership caused by the COVID-19 pandemic, platform reconstruction began one year early, along with other maintenance and repair projects on all stations to the west.
+This station was one of 19 WMATA stations closed due to the pandemic.
 The station was further closed due to the platform reconstruction and Silver Line phase two tie-in projects that closed stations west of Ballston–MU station.
 Shuttle buses began serving the station on June 28, 2020.
 Trains began bypassing the station on August 16, 2020, when work was nearly done.
 The station was reopened on August 23, 2020.

 From June 3 to 26, 2023, the station was closed for track replacement, along with other stations west of Ballston–MU station.